 Lunch on the go

 The food carts on Fourth Avenue have become a central hub for PSU students during lunch hour.
-The long row of food carts can be intimidating for those of us with decision paralysis, so here are some of our top recommendations to make things easier:
+The long row of carts can be intimidating for those with decision paralysis, so here are some of our top recommendations to make things easier:

 - Chopollos Mexican Food Cart for arguably the best burrito on campus